 - Apply the parking brake fully.

-- While holding down the lock button, set the control lever to the position "R" and release the lock button.
+- While holding down the lock button, set the control lever to the "P" position and release the lock button.

-The engine can only be started when the control lever is in position "R" or "N".
+The engine can only be started when the control lever is in position "P" or "N".

-When parking on level ground, it is enough to set the control lever to the position "R".
-With a significant slope of the road, first apply the parking brake fully and only then move the control lever to the position "R".
-This reduces the load on the locking mechanism and makes it easier to move the control lever from the position "R".
+When parking on a level surface, it is sufficient to set the control lever to the "P" position.
+If the road is significantly sloping, first fully tighten the parking brake and only then move the control lever to the "P" position.
+This reduces the load on the locking mechanism and makes it easier to move the control lever from the "P" position.

 Attention.
-Remember that during short stops with the control lever in the position "D" or "R" the kinematic bottom of the engine with wheels does not completely disappear.
-Therefore, when stopping, hold the vehicle with the brake pedal accordingly, and when starting off, use the parking brake as an aid to prevent the vehicle from moving unintentionally - risk of accident!
+Remember that during short stops with the control lever in the "D" or "R" position, the kinematic reduction of the engine with the wheels does not completely disappear.
+Therefore, when stopping, hold the car with the brake pedal, and when starting off, use the parking brake as an aid to prevent spontaneous movement of the car - risk of accident!

-A dedicated indication of the actual position of the control lever is displayed on the displays of the instrument cluster.
+The dedicated indication of the actual position of the control lever is displayed on the instrument cluster displays.

-In this position, the drive wheels are blocked mechanically.
+In this position, the drive wheels are locked mechanically.
 The parking lock may only be engaged when the vehicle is stationary.

-To set the control lever to the position "R" and its pulling out of this position, press the lock button (on the control lever) and the brake pedal at the same time.
+To set the control lever to the "P" position and to move it from this position, press the locking button (on the control lever) and the brake pedal at the same time.

 R — reverse gear